AudioGroupCologne/IVES/README.md

 installed for IVES to work:

 - [Spat 5](https://forum.ircam.fr/projects/detail/spat/) (Spatial audio library by IRCAM)
-- [VR](https://github.com/worldmaking/vr) (VR library, can be installed via the Max Package Manager.
+- [VR](https://github.com/worldmaking/vr) (VR library, can also be installed via the Max Package Manager.
 Only needed for use with PC-VR hardware.)

 <br>